 (Based on Round 10 guidelines.
 Will be updated when Round 11 guidelines are made available.)

 The ORF-RE grant can be used for the following:

 - Salaries and benefits: claimed in proportion to the time spent working on the project

 - Other direct research costs: including, but not limited to, materials, fieldwork expenses, and dissemination of research.
-Some hospitality costs may be eligible where essential for networking purposes but must adhere to the Broader Public Sector Accountability Act – 2010.

 - Technology transfer/commercialization expenses (refer to Project Budget section in Ministry Guidelines)

 - Management and administration: up to 10% of total direct costs